-As the artist releases a new retrospective book, collating 20 years of his work, he casts an eye back across his career and discusses everything from the refugee crisis to bridge building with us.
+As the artist releases a new retrospective book collating 20 years of his work, he casts an eye back across his career and discusses everything from the refugee crisis to bridge building.

 It's a magnificent document of his work, but equally, and maybe most interestingly, a stunning insight into the artist's mind and its polymathic tendencies, with Olafur contributing words on many of the projects.

 Unspoken Spaces shows just how happy he is moving between forms.
 A point highlighted when we talked, as he drove from his home Copenhagen to the airport, to return to Berlin, in a conversation that moved between the refugee crisis, to the positive role culture can play in the world, to the gentrification of Berlin, building bridges in Copenhagen, English gardens, and Austrian palaces.

 I wanted to start by talking about the Green Light project in Vienna.